-It’s no secret that life on our little blue planet is often substantially less green than it could be, from entire forests being cut down to satisfy the logging industry to oil leaking out into our oceans to litter building up in our streets.
-That’s why more and more people are doing things to lower their environmental impact, i.e. going veggie or using public transport.
+It’s no secret that life on our little blue planet is often substantially less green than it could be: from entire forests being cut down to satisfy the logging industry, to oil leaking out into our oceans, to litter building up in our streets.
+This is why more and more people are doing things to lower their environmental impact, i.e., going vegetarian or using public transportation.

-If you’re attempting to live more sustainably, then you probably also want to make greener choices when it comes to the products that you bring into your house.
+If you’re attempting to live more sustainably, you probably also want to make greener choices regarding the products you bring into your house.
 This could mean:

 - cutting down on unnecessary packaging

 - choosing zero-waste options that can be recycled or even composted at the end of their lives rather than being sent to the landfill

 What if I were to tell you that there was another way to go about this?
 These initiatives are incredibly important, and we wouldn’t seek to distract from that.
 Sometimes, a sustainable lifestyle can start at the manufacturing plant.
 As we consider longer-lasting or recyclable items, it boils down to materials.
 This avenue is where bamboo products especially shine.

 A better material for the world

 If we had a magic wand, we’d like to make sure every product would be long-lasting, inexpensive, easy to recycle/compost at the end of its useful life, and made from eco-friendly resources.
 Sadly, we don’t have that magic wand.
 But if we did, it would be made from the material that fulfills all of these criteria: bamboo!

 Let’s dive right in by explaining why bamboo is the green choice for your future purchases.